m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 - Alternative to: Facebook
 - Features: Decentralized, Open-source

-Diaspora was one of the first decentralized social networks.
+Diaspora is one of the first decentralized social networks.
 Diaspora was promoted as a Facebook alternative at the time, in 2010.
 It received some well-deserved attention in its early years, but it was limited to a small number of niche members.
 Diaspora, like Mastodon, is made up of pods.
 You can either join a pod or start your own.
 Your data does not belong to Big Tech; it belongs to you.
 [15]

 **4. Minds**
 - Alternative to: Facebook and YouTube
 - Features: Open-source code base, Blockchain

 You can use Minds to upload movies, blogs, pictures, and status updates.
 You may also securely message and video chat with groups or individuals.
 You can find articles of interest by using trending feeds and hashtags.
 You can also get paid in tokens for your contributions.
 You can use these tokens to enhance your channel.
-Fans can send money directly to creators in USD, Bitcoin, and Ether.
+Fans can send money directly to creators in USD, Bitcoin, or Ether.
 [16]

 #### **Introduction to Decentralized Autonomous Organizations**